 Shumona Dasgupta.
-Assistant Professor.
+Associate Professor.
 Postcolonial studies; literature of the Partition.

 Chris Foss.
 Professor.
 19th-century British literature; disability studies.

 Kate Haffey.
 Assistant Professor.
 20th- century British literature; queer theory; narrative theory; women, gender, and sexuality studies.

 Teresa Kennedy.
 Professor and Director, Simpson Program in Medieval Studies.
 Medieval literature; Renaissance literature.

 Ben LaBreche.
 Associate Professor.
 English literature and history of the sixteenth and seventeenth centuries; related continental and classical literatures; politics; gender.

 Eric Lorentzen.
 Associate Professor.
 19th-century British literature; Victorian novel; Dickens; the Brontës; Austen; Wordsworth; Cultural Studies; critical pedagogy; the short story.

 Maya Mathur.
 Associate Professor.
 Renaissance literature; cultural studies; comedy and genre theory; gender studies.

 Marie McAllister.
 Professor.
 Restoration and eighteenth-century literature; travel literature; literature and medicine.

 Gary Richards.
-Associate Professor and Department Chair.
+Professor and Department Chair.
 U.S. literature; twentieth- and twenty-first-century U.S. fiction and drama; southern literature; African American literature; gender and sexuality studies.